anamanumesc/obsidian-notes/4.Networking/5. network layer/ip.md

 3. - Your **laptop already has a private IP**, gateway, and DNS server via **DHCP** from your home router (this happens when you join Wi-Fi, not every time you visit a site). . what is dhcp? what does it do? what is the gateway? wdym by 'i have a gateway?' where do i have it? what is it?

+you have 2 ip adresses : one for broadcast and one for gateway